 Public liability covers you should you be faced with a claim from a member of the public.
-For example, if you conduct tours around your brewery and a member of the tour injures themselves due to your fault, public liability cover will reimburse your business for legal expenses and the cost of the compensation itself.
+For example, if you conduct tours around your brewery and you are at fault should a member of the tour injure themselves, public liability cover will reimburse your business for legal expenses and the cost of the compensation itself.

-As a micro brewery, your equipment and recipe is key to your success.
-Our brewery insurance covers businesses large and small against loss of equipment and stock through theft or accidental damage.
-We can also cover your continuing fixed costs if you’re unable to keep trading following a loss.
-If you’re planning to expand please pick up the phone and let us know how.
-We’ll be able to cover you for some aspects of your business regardless but we’ll need to know about additions to your sums insured to keep you covered appropriately.
+As a micro-brewery, your equipment and recipe are key to your success.
+Our brewery insurance covers businesses large and small, against loss of equipment and stock through theft or accidental damage.
+We can also cover your continuing fixed costs, if you’re unable to keep trading following a loss.
+If you’re planning to expand, let us know as we’ll need to know about additions to your risks and sums insured, to keep you covered appropriately.

 We don’t limit the number of staff our brewery insurance includes.
 Just make sure you tell us how many you employ and your annual wage roll when you set up your policy.
 Keep us informed as your business grows and we’ll grow your policy with it.

-Yes we can.
+Yes, we can.
 Some insurers are quite restrictive in terms of the type of structure they’ll cover.
-We however, can cover almost any premises type from craft breweries to large mass producing units.
+However, we can cover almost any premises type, from craft breweries to large mass-producing units.

-As the system measures an insurer’s financial situation, allowing you to predict their ability to meet ongoing policy obligations, it is an important factor.
+Yes, it is.
+An insurer’s financial situation is measured, allowing you to predict their ability to meet ongoing policy obligations.

 Also, there are a number of main contractors that will not sub-contract works to any companies not insured with an insurer with a minimum of an A-financial rating (as determined by established ratings companies).